Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 And he (ﷺ) said:

 ***"Verily some people of my companions will come to me at the basin, and when I recognize them they will be taken away from me.
 So I will say: ‘My companions.’
 Then it will be said: ‘You do not know what they have innovated after you. [*footnote:* **This means: the hypocrites, those who returned to *kufr* after their Islām, and it even includes those after him (ﷺ) who were Muslims but fell in innovations.
-This hadīth cannot be used to accuse the *Sahābah* (رضي‬ الله عنهم‬) for deviating, since Allāh informed that He was pleased with them**] ’"*** (Sahīh Al-Bukhārī)
+This hadīth cannot be used to accuse the *Sahābah* (رضي الله عنهم) for deviating, since Allāh informed that He was pleased with them**] ’"*** (Sahīh Al-Bukhārī)

-And Abū Dhar Al-Ghifārī (رضي‬ الله عنه‬) said:
+And Abū Dhar Al-Ghifārī (رضي الله عنه) said:

 ***"I said: ‘O Messenger of Allāh.
 What are the vessels of the basin?’
 He said: ‘By Him in Whose Hand the soul of Muhammad is, it’s vessels are more than the number of the stars in the sky and its planets, verily (shining) on a dark clear night.
 These would be the vessels of Paradise.
 He who drinks out of it (i.e. the basin) would never feel thirsty after that.
 In it runs two spouts from Paradise.
 Whoever drinks from it will not feel thirsty (ever again).
 It width is like its length; the distance between ‘Ammān and Aylah.
 Its water is whiter than milk, and sweeter than honey."*** (Sahīh Muslim)